EMPLOYMENT LAW NEWS

 Covered Family Member

-Child – biological, adopted, foster, step, legal ward, child of a domestic partner, child of employee who stands in loco parentis; parent – biological, foster, adopted, step, legal guardian, person who stood in loco parentis to employee or employee’s spouse or domestic partner as a child; spouse – including common law marriages; mother-in-law and father-in-law (of spouse or domestic partner); grandparents; grandchildren; domestic partner; sibling – biological (full- or half-blood), adopted, foster or step ; care recipient; member of Employee’s household.
+Child – biological, adopted, foster, step, legal ward, child of a domestic partner, child of employee who stands in loco parentis; parent – biological, foster, adopted, step, legal guardian, person who stood in loco parentis to employee or employee’s spouse or domestic partner as a child; spouse – including common law marriages; mother-in-law and father-in-law (of spouse or domestic partner); grandparents; grandchildren; domestic partner; sibling – biological (full- or half-blood), adopted, foster or step; care recipient; member of the employee’s household.

 Other details of paid sick leave in Rhode Island include: